-Although the kennel name ” Iztaris” has just been registered with the FCI in 2014, my own history is a bit longer.
+Although the kennel name ” Iztaris” has just been registered with the FCI in 2013, and the first litter under the affix were not born before 2017, my own history is a bit longer.

 As a child, my mother would frequently walk out of my room shaking her head, keeping well away from all my pets.
 I took home frogs, snails and birds as rescues, nursing them until they could go back into the wild.

 She put her foot down when the frogs took over at a point.
 I bred Shell Parakeete`s , and I guess my mother was thrilled that I had moved out of her house by the time I took home my first 4 pet rats.

 Working with horses for many years, I had a malinois female that went to live with her dad as we split up.
 Remembering always the proud family guardians my friends had on their farm, my heart longed for a Dobermann.

 Deciding the time was right – my adventure began !

 20 years later, here I am with my current dogs.
 The road has been amazing and I am forever grateful to the people who has, and still continue to share their knowledge and time, educating me and my dogs – be it on the mental courses, the working field or around the show ring.

 If you are considering a dobermann but you are unsure if you are right for the breed, perhaps visit a local dog show to meet the breed in an environment other than home.
 If it is your first time to the breed, I'm always happy to put you in touch with owners in your area to join them for a walk and meet the breed.